alex3s/bebop_hacking/README.md

     / # /bin/usbnetwork.sh

-The Bebop's IP address on the USB network is 192.168.43.1
+The drone's IP address on the USB network is 192.168.43.1

-Short pressing on the Bebop's button while USB connected might also activate USB networking (untested).
+Short pressing on the drone's button while USB connected might also activate USB networking (untested).

 ## Configuration